lightningrodlabs/electron-holochain/README.md

 const statusEmitter = await initAgent(app, runnerOptions)

-// listen on the statusEmitter statusEmitter.on(STATUS_EVENT, (status: StateSignal) => {
+// listen on the statusEmitter for status update statusEmitter.on(STATUS_EVENT, (status: StateSignal) => {
   // do stuff
 })

+// listen on the statusEmitter for the websocket port used for app statusEmitter.on(APP_PORT_EVENT, (appPort: string) => {
+  // do stuff
+}
 // when the app quits, holochain-runner and lair-keystore will shut down automatically
 ```